 Here are other productive things you can do while you’re waiting for the employer’s response:

 - Sign up for a career development online class.
+Take online courses.
 Learning new skills may help you in your career and is an impressive thing to add to your professional profile.

 - Spiff up your resume and LinkedIn profile to help with future job searches.